-Cavanaugh Macdonald, the Retirement System's consulting actuary, completed the actuarial valuation dated April 30, 2022.
-The funded ratio of the valuation assets to liabilities remained consistent from the prior year at 75%.
-The positive investment returns from the last fiscal year and the actuarial demographic experience during the fiscal year helped maintain the current funded ratio.
+Cavanaugh Macdonald, the Retirement System's consulting actuary, completed the actuarial valuation dated April 30, 2023.
+Several changes were made to the actuarial assumptions used in this valuation as a result of the experience study completed in the first half of 2023.
+The net impact of the changes to the actuarial assumptions increased the actuarial accrued liabilities for the year ended April 30, 2023.
+Compared to the previous year, the funded ratio of assets to liabilities decreased by 4%, from 75% to 71%.

 The Retirement Board continued reducing the actuarially assumed investment return rate.
-On an actuarial basis, including five-year smoothing of assets, the investment returns totaled 6.9%, less than the 7.20% actuarially assumed rate of investment return.
-More information on the actuarial valuation is available in the Actuarial Section of this report starting on page 62.
+On an actuarial basis, including five-year smoothing of assets, the investment returns totaled 4.6%, less than the 7.20% actuarially assumed rate of investment return.
+More information on the actuarial valuation is available in the Actuarial Section of this report, starting on page 62.

-The investment portfolio produced a -1.6% (net of fees) annualized dollar-weighted rate of return, measured on the market value of assets, against the policy benchmark return of -1.0%.
+The investment portfolio produced a .17% (net of fees) annualized dollar-weighted rate of return, measured on the fair value of assets, against the policy benchmark return of 1.57%.
 Detailed investment performance and the professionals who provide services to the Retirement System start on page 52 of the Investment Section.
 The Schedule of Investment Results shows the historical investment performance of each outside investment manager.

-Fiscal Year 2022 Projects
+Fiscal Year 2023 Projects